 Complied - Dieback assessments and investigations have been undertaken across the offset area and Project Area.
 Dieback interpretation assessments were previously carried out in 2014, 2017 and 2018.
 Following the 2018 assessments, a Dieback Hygiene Management Plan was prepared by Glevan Consulting for the site in September 2018.
-The Management Plan sets out the necessary hygiene requirements, including cleandown requirements, the location of 'Clean on Entry Points', timing of activities and vehicle movement and soil movement restrictions.
+The Management Plan sets out the necessary hygiene requirements, including cleandown, the location of 'Clean on Entry Points', timing of activities and vehicle movement and soil movement restrictions.

 The Hygiene Management Plan also recommends access restrictions across the site which will further protect the Project Area from edge effects.
+The site is already fenced and secured to keep trespassers from entering.